18F/chat/README.md

 # chat.18f.gov

 This is a small wrapper around [slackin](https://github.com/rauchg/slackin) to allow the public to join 18F's Slack channels.
+Currently, this tool is down for some internal IT reasons, but should be back up soon.

 *It only makes sense to use this repository directly if you are 18F staff, but the implementation may be useful to fork for others.*